Larry Mullen Jr.: Musical style and techniques

-Acting career
+Film projects

 Mullen's film debut was in a film by Phil Joanou called Entropy where he played himself alongside bandmate Bono.
 He played a thief in Man on the Train (2011), which starred Donald Sutherland.
 Mullen also appeared in A Thousand Times Goodnight (2013), starring Juliette Binoche.
 On 3 September 2013, the film won Special Grand Prix of the Jury at Montreal World Film Festival.

 In July 2020, Mullen was invited to join the Academy of Motion Pictures Arts and Sciences.

+Mullen co-produced the 2024 documentary film Left Behind, which covers efforts by mothers to open the first public school in New York City for dyslexic children.
+Mullen, whose son is dyslexic, also contributed two songs to the project: "Between the Lines", co-written by Reed Berin, David Baron, and Gayle; and "One of Us", co-written by Baron and sung by Donna Lewis.

 Personal life

 Mullen met his partner, Ann Acheson, in their first year at Mount Temple Comprehensive School.
 The two have been together for over 40 years and they have three children.
 He is a first cousin of Irish actor Conor Mullen.

-In the 1980s, The Prunes gave Mullen the nickname of "The Jam Jar'".
+Mullen was in a motorcycle accident in 1978.

-As U2 became increasingly successful, Larry Mullen had to add the suffix "Junior" to his surname to avoid confusion with his father, who was receiving large tax bills meant for his son.
+As U2 became increasingly successful, Mullen had to add the suffix "Junior" to his surname to avoid confusion with his father, who was receiving large tax bills meant for his son.
+Mullen and Clayton own houses near Bono and the Edge in Southern France to make it easier to record with U2 in the area.

-In 1995, Mullen had surgery on his back to address an injury he had been carrying since The Joshua Tree Tour.
-He and Clayton own houses near Bono and The Edge in Southern France to make it easier to record with U2 in the south of France.
+Mullen has tendinitis.
+In 1995, he had surgery on his back to address an injury he had been carrying since The Joshua Tree Tour.
 In 2009, Mullen underwent knee surgery, an operation that was performed by Richard Steadman.
 Mullen subsequently joined the board of directors for his foundation, the Steadman Philippon Research Institute.
+Mullen underwent neck surgery in 2023.

+In December 2024, Mullen revealed that he has dyscalculia, affecting his ability to add and count numbers.
+He compared counting musical bars to "climbing Everest" and said that it is the reason for his pained expression while performing.